Huajiang Canyon Bridge: Construction

 Construction began on 18 January 2022.
 On 21 April 2023, the first tower of the suspended part reached 199 m in height and the construction of the upper transverse beam had begun.

 On 21 August 2025, the Huajiang Canyon Bridge started its load test.
 The test was successfully completed on 25 August 2025.
 The bridge was opened officially on 28 September 2025.

 Characteristics

 The bridge has a total length of 2,890 m, including a main span of 1,420 m.
 It is supported by two main 262 m towers.
 As a result, the difference in altitude between the deck and the water level of the river reaches 625 m, a world record.

-The bridge carries the Guizhou S57, Liuzhi-Anlong Expressway highway connecting Liuzhi Special District and Anlong County.
+The bridge carries the Guizhou S57 Liuzhi-Anlong Expressway highway connecting Liuzhi Special District and Anlong County.

-A fiber optic load cell cable is embedded in three of the 217 carrying cable strands to provide live monitoring of the bridge state.
+A fibre-optic load cell cable is embedded in three of the 217 carrying cable strands to provide live monitoring of the bridge state.

+Water curtain

+During excavation of the tunnel at the bridgehead, the construction team encountered a flow of karst groundwater.
+Rather than discharging it from the tunnel as waste, the engineers diverted the water into a newly built reservoir at the bridgehead with a capacity of 4000 m3.
+The captured water supplies the bridge's service area, irrigates farmland and orchards on the Guanling side of the canyon, and, using the surplus, feeds a water-curtain feature mounted along the deck.

+The water curtain is about 300 m wide, and its height can be adjusted up to nearly 100 m by varying the spray pressure.
+Released from the 625 m deck, the cascade has been described by Chinese state media as the world's highest artificial waterfall.
+After dark the curtain becomes the surface for a combined water, light, and sound show staged as part of the bridge's "bridge-tourism integration" (桥旅融合) program, with two performances held each day.
+The light-show contract was awarded to the listed lighting company Howsolar (SZSE: 002963), which planned to use laser projection on the 300 m water screen.

 Tourism

 At the level below the car deck, there is a glass sightseeing walkway.
-On top of one of the bridge towers there is a specialty coffeehouse with panoramic views.
+There is a glass-enclosed elevator and staircase beside one of the bridge towers.
+On top of one of the bridge towers there is a specialty coffeehouse with panoramic views, 800 metres above valley floor.
 The bridge has facilities for extreme sports such as bungee jumping and paragliding integrated by design.